 What is your chief enemy of creativity?

 Unfortunately, I would say health diseases driven by our unreasonable way of life.

 You couldn’t live without…

-Trees, animals, the people I cherish… And helping the others overcome their difficulties.
-This exercise a great fascination over me.
+Trees, animals, the people I cherish… And helping others overcome their difficulties.
+This exercise is a great fascination for me.